 There is adult supervision outside on campus at 8:00 a.m.
 Please do not arrive on campus before that time unless you child attends the breakfast program.
-There is an adult supervisor in the cafeteria at 7:15 a.m. for those children.
-At the end of the day, there is an adult supervisor for ten minutes after dismissal at 2:25 p.m.
+There is an adult supervisor in the cafeteria at 6:45 a.m. for those children.
+At the end of the day, there will be adult supervision for an additional 10 minutes after the final bell at 2:15 pm.

 Parents and guardians of students are always welcome to visit our campus and classrooms.
 When visiting a classroom, we would encourage prior notice to the teacher.
 Students may not bring friends or relatives to visit.
 ALL visitors to our school are required to register in the office for a visitor's pass at the time of arrival.